bismillahcss/.github/profile/README.md

 ---

-## Introduction

 **BismillahCSS** is a utility-first CSS framework designed for speed, flexibility, and performance.
 Built with modern web development in mind, it provides a powerful set of low-level utility classes that allow you to build custom designs without ever leaving your HTML.

-Developed by **Mubashir Ali** (Bioinformatician) as part of the **Code with Bismillah** initiative, it aims to simplify the bridge between complex data visualization and beautiful user interfaces.

 ## Key Features